BroBordd/pybrp/README.md

 # Features
 - Decompresses .brp files into raw data
 - Can calculate a replay's duration using raw data
-- Inline version for byte-level usage in memory
+- Inline variant for byte-level usage in memory
+- Stream variant to calculate time on the fly

 # Usage
 ```shell